msayanece/EasyListView/README.md

                                                 ////Argument->LEADING or TRAILING and method name of the Model to be mapped
 ```

- * Create a ListTile object
+ * Build the EasyListView with your ListTile object.

 ``` java
         new EasyListView.Builder<ItemsPOJO>(this)